 Excellence in Teaching Faculty Awards Program

 Each year SCICU recognizes outstanding faculty from each of its 21 member colleges and universities and honors them with a $3,000 professional development grant at a special awards dinner in Columbia.
 Earnings from the SCICU Endowment fund the $63,000 needed to award the 21 Excellence in Teaching grants.

 Consortia Groups and Purchasing Coalition

 SCICU staff helps coordinate and participates in various campus communities of interest to include meetings with representatives in academic affairs, admissions, business affairs, student affairs, career services, libraries, institutional research, information technology, and human resources.
 These groups come together periodically to share information and work on solutions to common problems.

 SCICU and its member schools have formed a purchasing coalition to leverage economies of scale to reduce the cost of purchasing common goods and services.
 This is done primarily through the Coalition for College Cost Savings; however, SCICU has negotiated favorable purchasing agreements with a number of national suppliers.

 As part of this initiative, SCICU established a Business Partners Program beginning in 2010.
 Companies desiring to provide goods or services to the member colleges and universities may register as a Business Partner.
 A company profile and contact information of each Business Partner is posted on the SCICU website in an electronic marketplace and the partners are recognized in SCICU’s monthly newsletter and in the annual report.
 Membership in the Business Partners Program costs $250 annually and now includes 38 partners.

-NOTE: 100% of all funds raised by SCICU go back to the colleges in the form of grants or scholarships.
+NOTE: 100% of all funds raised by SCICU go back to the colleges and universities in the form of grants or scholarships.